-SCHOOL LUNCH PROGRAM
+SCHOOL BREAKFAST/LUNCH PROGRAM

 The Hustisford school lunch program provides well-balanced meals at reasonable prices.
 All food, including those items brought from home, must be eaten in the cafeteria.
+Students will have the option to purchase additional ala carte options through the breakfast/lunch program.
+Students will not be permitted to purchase ale carte items with a negative lunch account balance.